gonewest818/dimmer.el/README.md

 * `dimmer-configure-hydra` is a convenience function for hydra users to ensure ` *LV*` buffers are not dimmed.

+* `dimmer-configure-magit` a convenience function for magit users to ensure transients are not dimmed.

 * `dimmer-configure-org` is a convenience function for org users to ensure org-mode buffers are not dimmed.